 When the ITC mechanism was introduced, this balance of expenditures and revenue for ČEPS, i.e. the Czech Republic, was negative.
-The situation has however changed recently and ČEPS was a net recipient of these contributions from ITC in 2014 and 2015.
-The reason was a specific situation in the Czech transmission system and neighbouring systems where transit flows through the Czech transmission system have risen dramatically (transit grew by 40% year-on-year in 2015) and the resulting drop in the Czech Republic's export balance.
-The ITC mechanism currently provides partial financial compensation for ČEPS for issues related with power overflows.
+Since 2014, ČEPS has mostly been a net recipient of these contributions from ITC.
+The reason is the situation typical for the Czech transmission system and neighboring systems, where transit flows through the Czech transmission system have risen dramatically and the resulting drop in the Czech Republic’s export balance.
+The ITC mechanism currently provides ČEPS with a partial financial compensation for issues related to power overflows.

-15. Why is ČEPS criticising the existence of the German-Austrian trade zone?
+15. Why is ČEPS criticizing the existence of the German-Austrian trade zone?

 Besides the fact that power flows burden the Czech transmission system, they also reduce

-the tradable cross-border capacity on the Czech border, so they restrict business activities in
+the tradable cross-border capacity on the Czech border, thus restricting business activities in

 the Czech Republic.
-Traders have found themselves in situations when they were discriminated by the mere existence of the trade zone between Germany and Austria.
+Traders have found themselves in situations when they may be discriminated due to the mere existence of the trade zone between Germany and Austria.

-ČEPS therefore seeks to change the trade zone definition, so that the transactions cannot exceed the physical capacity of the transmission systems connected.
+ČEPS therefore seeks to change the trade zone definition, so that the transactions cannot exceed the physical capacity of the interconnected transmission systems.

 The European Agency for Cooperation of Energy Regulators (ACER) also agreed with

 the arguments of ČEPS: it was dealing with a suggestion of the Polish regulation authority and issued a statement in September 2015 in which it acknowledged that the current regime on